James Manly: After politics

 He has remained active in peace and social justice issues and has engaged in Central American solidarity work on behalf of the United Church.
 In 1997, he wrote The Wounds of Manuel Saquic : Biblical Reflections from Guatemala.
 Published by the United Church's publishing arm, the book explored the issues of poverty, justice, solidarity and liberation theology in Guatemala and Central America linking issues with biblical passages.
 He also served as a member of the United Church's British Columbia task force on residential schools and recommended that the church apologize to aboriginal Canadians for its role in the institutions.

 Manly supported Svend Robinson's unsuccessful bid to win the NDP's federal leadership convention in 1995 and Jack Layton's successful candidacy in 2003.

-On 20 October 2012, Manly was arrested by Israel for trying to breach a blockade of the Gaza Strip on the ship Estelle.
+On 20 October 2012, Manly was arrested by Israel for trying to breach the blockade of the Gaza Strip on the ship Estelle as part of the Swedish-led Ship to Gaza initiative along with multiple European parliamentarians.
+At the time, he required regular medicine after recovering from two bypass surgeries and was seen by an Israeli doctor.
 He was released on 25 October, saying that he suffered only minor indignities.
+The Canadian Boat to Gaza organization that facilitated Manly's participation in the humanitarian mission blamed the delay between his release and the release of Spanish and Greek participants 21 October on a lack of pressure from Conservative prime minister Stephen Harper's government.

-His son, Paul Manly, initially sought the NDP nomination for Nanaimo—Ladysmith in the 2015 election but rejected by the party's federal executive for publicly criticizing the NDP because the party did not advocate on behalf of his father Jim when the former MP was detained for four days by the Israeli military in 2012.
+His son, Paul Manly, initially sought the NDP nomination for Nanaimo—Ladysmith in the 2015 election but was rejected by the party's federal executive for publicly criticizing the NDP because the party did not advocate on behalf of his father Jim when the former MP was detained for four days by the Israeli military in 2012.
 Paul was elected as a Green Party of Canada MP in the 2019 Nanaimo—Ladysmith by-election.